Wars of the Roses in the North East 1460-1485

 A truce is signed at York between the English and Scots with a promise of peace between the two nations.
 A further truce will be signed here in 1464 after the peace efforts break down.

-A Roses battle takes place at Hedgeley Moor near Wooler.
+A Wars of the Roses battle takes place at Hedgeley Moor in Northumberland.
 The Yorkist John Neville is attacked by Lancastrians who include Ralph Percy and Sir Ralph Grey.
 Neville and the Yorkists are victorious.

 The second War of the Roses battle at Hexham takes place.
 The Lancastrians under Margaret are defeated once again by the Nevilles.